BoatrentalserviceBonaire-BlueBayBonairesailing-0297 (Groot (FULL HD))

 • Don't jump close other boats, dive flags or fishing boats in the water

-• Always keep in mind the flow; never leave the boat floating unattended
+• Always be mindful of the current flow; never leave the boat floating unattended

-Don't forget: everyone in the water needs a valid STINAPA Nature Fairy (ages 13 and up).
+Don't forget: everyone in the water needs a valid STINAPA Nature fee (ages 13 and up).

 For a safe day on the water